eseidel/space_traders/packages/gen/README.md

 * Support Parameter.explode.
 * Finish oneOf support.
 * Remove the 'prop' hack for GitHub spec.
+* Split render tree into some sort of "types" library and types -> code gen.

 Is the body sometimes passed in as an object, and sometimes created by the endpoint?
 Or is it always created by the endpoint?